zmling22/DetAny3D/README.md

-# DetAny3D (Private)
+# DetAny3D

-This is a private repository for the **DetAny3D** project, a promptable 3D object detector that builds on SAM, UniDepth, and GroundingDINO.
+This is the official repository for the **Detect Anything 3D in the Wild**, a promptable 3D detection foundation model capable of detecting any novel object under arbitrary camera configurations using only monocular inputs

 ---